divshot/docs/guides/builds.md

 ## Environments

-Each Divshot.io application comes with three environments: `development`, `staging`, and `production`.
+Each Divshot application comes with three environments: `development`, `staging`, and `production`.
 These environments can be accessed by prefixing your application's name as a subdomain of `divshot.io`.
 If your app was called `fakeblock` then you could reach the staging environment at `http://staging.fakeblock.divshot.io/`.
 The recommended use